What chocolate do we use?

 Josophan's opened the door of the first store in Leura mall (now Cafe Madeleine - and still owned by Josophan's) on Easter Saturday, late March 2005.

 Jodie entered the Sydney Royal three times, taking a swag of medals and overall Champion Exhibit twice.
 Rather than continue entering, Jodie wanted to contribute to the industry, encouraging excellence and helping raise the standard of quality in the industry overall.
-Jodie began training as a judge, and is now the Chair of Judges of the Sydney Royal Chocolate Competition - and has helped sculpt the competition into the more contemporary competition it is today, with sponsorship and rewards for winners that include trips to overseas chocolate training academies, encouraging innovation and excellence.
+Jodie began training as a judge, and is now the Chair of Judges of the Sydney Royal Chocolate Competition - and has helped sculpt the competition into the contemporary competition it is today, with a student category, sponsorship and rewards for winners that include trips to overseas chocolate training academies, encouraging innovation and excellence.

 Jodie has won several Salon Culinaire medals for dessert making, and won the Callebaut Australia Chocolate Dessert Competition in 2009, winning training in a brand new chocolate academy in Chicago in 2010 to study chocolate sculpting and plated desserts for fine dining.
-She travels to France and Belgium regularly, visiting the Salon du Chocolat Professional bi annually, and has spent time in cacao plantations around the world, from Central America and the Caribbean to Africa - to get to the source and understand the impact of good farming and harvesting practices, including ethical treatment of farmers and workers, on the final raw product.
+She travels to France and Belgium regularly, visiting the Salon du Chocolat Professional bi annually, and visits cacao plantations around the world, from Central America and the Caribbean to Africa - to get to the source and understand the impact of good farming and harvesting practices, including ethical treatment of farmers and workers, on the final raw product.

 Whilst Jodie leads the way for Josophan's, a team of committed and highly skilled chocolatiers handcrafts chocolates day to day in the Leura production laboratory, which can be viewed from the Leura boutique.